tekknolagi/isdt/lecture-notes/2-vcs.md

 TODO: Using "git checkout" to switch branches.
 Discussion of how checkout is a very overloaded command, and how to identify this particular mode of it.
 Also maybe mention "git checkout -b" to create+checkout a branch in one go.
+Mention that you can checkout a commit hash as well.

 ### Referencing commits

 TODO: Talk about refs and how branches are just one type of ref.
 Explain `.git/refs/` directory and how different types of refs live in different subdirectories (which are sometimes inferred for ease of use).

-Namedrop `man gitrevisions`.
+TODO: `HEAD` as a special ref pointing to your current checkout.

 TODO: Talk about how either hashes or ref names can be used to refer to a commit.
 Hashes are immutable, while refs may change.
 Say that either method can be used in nearly every place you see us using one of them.

+TODO: There are operators that let you "move around" from a ref.
+For example, `^` gets a ref's parent commit.
+Namedrop `man gitrevisions`.

 ### Exploring multiple branches